andreafalletti/hyprland-/Advanced-config.md

 # Animations

 animations are declared with the `animation` keyword.
-They can also be declared using a legacy way, but we will not cover that here.

 ```
 animation=NAME,ONOFF,SPEED,CURVE,STYLE